Using Two Machines: All Graphics are in Unreal Engine

 a) If you use a TCP-based tracking system (e.g. Ncam) simply specify the same IP (where the Ncam server runs) for both machines.

-b) If you use an UDP-based tracking system (e.g. Stype, Mo-sys, TrackMen, or any Free-D-based system) set the system so that it sends the data to both your Aximmetry machines.
+b) If you use a UDP-based tracking system (e.g. Stype, Mo-sys, TrackMen, or any Free-D-based system), set the system so that it sends the data to both your Aximmetry machines.
 If the tracking system does not allow that then follow the c. option.

 c) If you use a USB-based tracking system (e.g. HTC Vive, Antilatency, Intel Realsense), or for any reason, you cannot send the data to both machines, then you have to use Aximmetry's internal system for forwarding the tracking information to the other machine via UDP.
 Plug the tracking system into the machine that will run the LED rendering.
 Load your LED scene, go to the INPUT 1 panel, and specify the IP of the AR machine in the Tracking Fwd Aux IP property.